UCI-Libraries/OpenRefine/README.md

 Installing and running OpenRefine

-You can download OpenRefine from <a target="_blank" http://openrefine.org/download.html">.
+You can download OpenRefine from http://openrefine.org/download.html.
 This lesson has been tested with all versions of OpenRefine up to the latest tested version, 3.2.

 If you are using an older version, it is recommended you upgrade to the latest tested version.